awsdocs/aws-doc-sdk-examples/test/README.md

 ### 2. Centralized eventing
 Events are emitted from an AWS account in which the [Producer Stack](./eventbridge_rule_with_sns_fanout) is deployed.

-This stack contains a cron-based EventBridge rule that writes to a singular SNS topic.
+This stack contains a cron-based Amazon EventBridge rule that writes to a singular SNS topic.
-Through a cross-account integration, SQS queues in different AWS accounts can subscribe to this topic.
+Through a cross-account integration, Amazon Simple Queue Service (Amazon SQS) queues in different AWS accounts can subscribe to this topic.

 See [CDK stack](./eventbridge_rule_with_sns_fanout).

 ### 3. Distributed testing
 Testing is performed in AWS accounts in which the [Consumer Stack](./sqs_lambda_to_batch_fargate) is deployed.

-This stack contains a Lambda function that submits jobs to AWS Batch.
+This stack contains an AWS Lambda function that submits jobs to AWS Batch.
-Through a secure integration, this Lambda function is triggered via a SQS queue subscribed to a cross-account topic.
+Through a secure integration, this Lambda function is triggered by an SQS queue that's subscribed to a cross-account topic.

 See [CDK stack](./sqs_lambda_to_batch_fargate).